AdobeDocs/experience-manager-64.en/help/sites-administering/security-checklist.md

 >
 >This mitigation should be performed only on AEM environments that are not using Forms.

 Since AEM does not provide out of the box indexes for the `FormChooserServlet`, using form selectors in queries will trigger a costly repository traversal, usually grinding the AEM instance to a halt.
-Form selectors can be detected by the presence of the **&#42;.form.&#42;** string in queries.
+Form selectors can be detected by the presence of the **&ast;.form.&ast;** string in queries.

 In order to mitigate this, please follow the below steps: